zeromsi/java-8-playground/src/com/msi/functionalInterface/README.md

 1. To enable functional programming in java.
 2. To enable lambda expression
+3. To use method referencing

 #### What is functional programming?

 In functional programming we can send another function as method parameter.

+### How to enable a functional interface?

+By using @FunctionalInterface annotation